Álvaro Corrada del Río: Early life

 Álvaro Corrada was born on May 13, 1942, in the Santurce section of San Juan, Puerto Rico.
 He has an older brother, Baltasar Corrada del Río, who served as Mayor of San Juan.
 After attending the local public schools, Álvaro Corrada entered the minor seminary of what was then the Diocese of San Juan in 1955.

 In 1960, Corrada entered the Society of Jesus at their novitiate in Poughkeepsie, New York.
 After completing his initial period of formation and professing his initial religious vows to the Jesuits, he studied at Fordham University in Bronx, New York, and later Woodstock College in Woodstock, Maryland.

 Priesthood

 Corrada was ordained to the priesthood for the Society of Jesus by Bishop Miguel Rodriguez on July 6, 1974.
 After his ordination, Corrada went to Paris to study at the Catholic Institute of Paris.

-After returning to the United States, Corrada he was assigned as the director of spiritual retreats at Mount Manresa Retreat House on Staten Island, New York.
+After returning to the United States, Corrada he was assigned as the director of spiritual retreats at Mount Manresa Jesuit Retreat House on Staten Island, New York.
 Following that assignment, he served as an assistant pastor at the Jesuit-run Nativity Parish on the Lower East Side of Manhattan (1980–1983).
 In 1983, Corrada was appointed director of the Northeast Pastoral Center for Hispanics in Manhattan.